GoogleContainerTools/kpt-functions-catalog/functions/go/apply-setters/README.md

 #### Note:

-Refer to the `apply-setters` example in `search-replace` function examples for creating setters.
+Refer to the `create-setters` example in `search-replace` function examples for creating setters.